 Absolutely.
 Albania took a little bit of getting used to, but by the end of my time there, my heart and soul were absolutely overflowing with love for this country.
 The people are among the most welcoming and hospitable I’ve ever met in my travels.
 I didn’t realize how good I had it in Albania until I made it to the other Balkan countries and quickly learned that that level of hospitality was unique solely to Albania.
 I felt so at home in this country, which was crazy considering I spent less than two weeks here.
 In no other country have I felt so at home so fast, so do not take that statement lightly.

-Albania’s Currency – Albania uses the Albanian Lek (ALL), which as of summer 2021, converts cleanly to around 100 Lek to $1 USD.
+Albania uses the Albanian Lek (ALL), which as of August 2022, converts to about 117 Lek to $1 USD.
 You can exchange money, including US dollars in most major Albanian travel destinations.
-The euro is sometimes accepted, more commonly in the north near the border by Montenegro.
+The euro is sometimes accepted, more commonly in the north near the border by Montenegro or in the south closer to Greece.
 Throughout the rest of the country, Euro was either not accepted, or begrudgingly done at a less advantageous exchange rate.
-I recommend pulling out Lek from an ATM.
+I recommend pulling out Albanian Lek from an ATM.
 Credins Bank and Alpha Bank don’t charge extra fees for taking out money.